 - Identify some time to try a different approach.

 Question: It’s three days from now, and you have solved this problem.
 Who would be the first person to notice?
 What would they notice?
 What else?

 - CEO -> In update meeting CEO would co-write the plan with me to complete: 1. change the structure of the management team.
-2. put accountability pressure on management to define goals, and data to better know what outcomes are achieved through the organization’s work + the department’s work.
+2. put accountability pressure on management to define goals and data to know better what outcomes are achieved through the organization’s work + the department’s work.
 3. reference the project charter and remind the leadership team of what is in and out of scope for the work (the in/out scope is important because the team keeps developing ideas that cannot work.)
 4. CEO and I would have energy when leaving the meeting, ending with a hug and agreement; 5.
-CEO would share with the leadership team, then share with all the organization the idea and plan.
+The CEO would share the idea and plan with the leadership team, then share it with the organization.

-- In the last meeting, all senior leadership shared their concerns and confusion.
+- In the last meeting, all senior leaders shared their concerns and confusion.

-- Made small strides in getting CEO to notice incompetence in specific managers and the management team, plus the CEO took responsibility for placing these people into their positions and doing little to nothing about it.
+- Made small strides in getting the CEO to notice incompetence in specific managers and the management team.
+The CEO took responsibility for placing these people into their positions and doing little to nothing about it.

 - The team believes we can figure this out.

-- The stronger team members who are excelling at their work are still onboard with the changes and the process.
+- The stronger team members excelling at their work are still onboard with the changes and the process.

 Question: Your solution is a string mixed with a bunch of other strings.
 All you can see is the beginning of all the strings.
 How do you recognize the string that is your solution?

 - With enough of a pull, the knot comes undone.